-The ultimate healthy breakfast recipe, this peanut butter banana oatmeal is creamy, voluminous and will keep you full all morning long!
-Plus it only takes about 10 minutes to make.
-Each bowl has around 370 calories, 17 grams of fiber (woot!), and 11 grams of protein.
+This peanut butter banana oatmeal is creamy, voluminous and will keep you full all morning long!
+Plus, it only takes about 10 minutes to make and is vegan + gluten-free.

 As a volume eater I love being able to eat a big bowl of something while still feeing good about it.
 That why I love salads so much!